Eddie One-String Jones

 Come on and be my chau-fer

-I want you to ride me downtown . . .
+I want you to drive me downtown . . .

 A very slightly “naughty” song about riding around with women.
 For part of the song Eddie sings the mans’s part, for part of the song he sings the women’s part.
 He’s careful to let us know.